A compost pile can help to provide your garden with the nutrients that it needs to feed you or to enjoy the beauty of the plant’s foliage and blooms.

 A compost pile requires air flow and water to function properly.
 Without air, the decomposition process will be slower with a lower temperature and have an unpleasant odor.
 In addition, composting needs oxygen to remain active.

-Turning a compost pile is best done with a pitchfork or shovel, bringing the bottom of the pile to the top of the pile.
+Turning a compost pile is best done with a pitchfork or shovel, bringing the bottom to the top of the pile.

 The amount of watering will depend on the humidity level as well as how windy your area is during dry times, but in general, water should be added every 3 to 7 days.